tsdataclinic/EPA-Hack-Day-Analysis/README.md

   <img src="public/images/saint_louis.png" width="1000"/>
 </p>

 This repository is the result of a [Hack Day](https://www.twosigma.com/articles/hacking-with-data-clinic/) Data Clinic hosted in the spring of 2023.
 The topic of the Hack Day was the EPA's database of Risk Management Program facilities, recently made easy to access by the [Data Liberation Project](https://www.data-liberation-project.org/).
-We chose to focus on understanding how the demographics of areas close to one of the facilities differ from the demographics of cities overall and displaying these patterns using dot-desnity maps.
+We chose to focus on understanding how the demographics of areas close to one of the facilities differ from the demographics of cities overall and displaying these patterns using dot-density maps.

 ### Getting started